The Hunt: The Best Button-Down Shirts

 Of all The Hunt features we've done, I'm kind of surprised that we've never done one on the best button-downs for women — a crisp white blouse is a classic for the office.

-Now, a few points: yes, yes, most women's collars do not button down, so these should all properly be called “button front” shirts.
-But most of these stores call them button-down shirts, and that's what I've always heard, so I'm going to go with “button down.”
+Now, a few points: Yes, yes, most women's collars do not button down, so these should all properly be called “button-front” shirts.
+But most of these stores call them button-downs, and that's what they're usually called, so I'm going to go with “button down.”
 A second point: a big decision (as far as blouses go) is whether you want one that is non-iron.

-Finally, a few random tips: a) if you prefer silky button-fronts, check out our Hunt for that one, b) if you're busty, check out our guide to specialty shops for busty blouses, c) this post is being updated, but you can still check out our original top 10 ways to wear a button-down shirt, and, finally, d) as a laundry tip, I've had great success with putting the shirts in the dryer for no more than about 15 minutes and then hanging them up to air dry.
+Finally, a few random tips: a) If you prefer silky button-fronts, check out our Hunt for that one, b) if you're busty, check out our guide to specialty shops for busty blouses, c) check out our original top 10 ways to wear a button-down shirt, and, finally, d) as a laundry tip, I've had great success with putting my shirts in the dryer for no more than about 15 minutes and then hanging them up to air dry.

 Readers — which are your favorite button-down shirts?
 Do you purchase non-iron shirts?
 And what are your best tips for laundering (and wearing) a button-down shirt?

 Hunting for a crisp, collared button-front blouse?
-Some of our longtime favorites as of 2025 include Ann Taylor and J.Crew; iron-free options from Brooks Brothers and Foxcroft, and we'd splurge on Boss.
+Some of our longtime favorites as of 2025 include Ann Taylor, J.Crew, and The Shirt; iron-free options from Brooks Brothers and Foxcroft, and we'd splurge on Boss.
 Also check out our DIY options for gaping blouses — and note that if you just want a collar beneath a sweater, you can always go for a fake collar instead.

 Hunting for silk button-front blouses for work?
 As of 2025, readers love Boden, Everlane, M.M.LaFleur, Club Monaco, and Lilysilk.
 For more affordable options check Quince ($69!) and Grana; for fancier options check L'Agence, Equipment, and Vince.
 We've also rounded up other kinds of silk blouses (tanks, popovers, etc.)!